stat301-1-2023-fall/final-project-1-SanaNanlawala2026/README.md

 - *raw.csv* which is the original data set renamed for better clarity.

+- *clean_codebook.csv* which is the codebook for the cleaned dataset

 plots/ :

 Contains all plots that are used in the final report/EDA, some of which are only included in the appendix for further information.